pandas-dev/pandas/doc/source/basics.rst

 0 (the default, in fact), the library will attempt to fit the DataFrame's string representation into the current terminal width, and defaulting to the summary view otherwise.

+Two options allow for controlling which elements of a DataFrame are printed.
+Depending on the size of the DataFrame it might be more convenient to print a summary representation only.

+.. ipython:: python

+    df_lrge = DataFrame(columns=['a','b','c'],
+              index=DatetimeIndex(start='19900101',end='20000101',freq='BM'))
+    # The default display for a DataFrame is 'truncate'
+    options.display.large_repr
+    # This prints all elements of the df up to max_rows/max_columns.
+    df_lrge
+    # To get a more concise representation of the df
+    options.display.large_repr = 'info'
+    df_lrge
+    # Further reduce summary view to one line for all columns
+    options.display.info_verbose = False
+    df_lrge